a-subhani/CodeLab-II-Pyhton/Chapter 2 -Data structures/README.md

 ---
 &nbsp;

-## Exercise 1: Greetings List ☑️
+## Exercise 1: Input List ☑️

-Write a program to store the names of a few of your friends in a list called names.
-Print each person’s name by accessing each element in the list, one at a time.
+Write a program that requests five numbers from the user and adds these into a list.
+Once the values have been inputted, displaying them to the user is a nicely formatted list.
 &nbsp;
 &nbsp;